top of page

 Where can I find a copy of my contract?

-Your Contracting Organization is supposed to make sure you are provided with it at the start of each contracting period.
-If you have lost it or think you never received it, first try to reach out to your supervisor; if they also don't know, you can reach out to the PAs who can help you look into it.
+Your Contracting Organization will make sure you are provided with it at the start of each contracting period.
+If you have lost it or think you never received it, first try to reach out to your supervisor.
+If they also don't know, you can reach out to the PAs, who can help you look into it.

 How early do I get to leave for a business trip?

-For CIRs, usually this is discussed with you while the schedule is being created for your business trip.
-You are free to ask to leave early for any trip, but do be aware that they might not agree or ask you to take paid leave as you are not technically working the hours you arrive early.
+For CIRs, this is usually discussed with you while the schedule is being created for your business trip.
+You are free to ask to leave early for any trip, but be aware that they might not agree or ask you to take paid leave, as you are not technically working the hours you arrive early.
 For business trips, you are reimbursed the cost of the commute unless told otherwise.

 Can I stay at a hotel the night before a business trip if it's far away?

-Ask your supervisor; but the standard is yes, you will be able to, as long as you cannot get to the business trip location by the start time if you were to leave your base school/workplace at the regular starting work time.
+Ask your supervisor; but the standard is yes, you will be able to, as long as you would not be able to arrive at the business trip location by the start time if you were to leave your base school/workplace at the regular starting work time.

 Do I always get substitute holiday for working on weekends, holidays, or